brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/sexual-assault.md

 ---
 layout: PageLayout
-metaTitle: Phoenix Child Pornography Attorney
+metaTitle: Phoenix Sexual Assault Attorney
 metaDescription: >-
   Our Phoenix sexual assault attorneys have significant experience representing people charged with rape in the state of Arizona.